Thank You for Celebrating Pollinator Week!

-Pollinator Week is an annual event celebrated internationally in support of pollinator health.
-It's a time to celebrate pollinators and spread the word about what we can do to protect them.
+Pollinator Week is an annual celebration in support of pollinator health that was initiated and is managed by Pollinator Partnership.
+It is a time to raise awareness for pollinators and spread the word about what we can do to protect them.
 The great thing about Pollinator Week is that you can celebrate and get involved any way you like!
-Popular events include planting for pollinators, hosting socially distant garden tours, participating in online bee and butterfly ID workshops, and so much more.
-However you choose to celebrate this year, be sure to register your event, and share your story with us by tagging us on social media using the hashtag #PollinatorWeek.
+Popular events include planting for pollinators, hosting garden tours, participating in online bee and butterfly ID workshops, and so much more.
+However you choose to celebrate this year, be sure to register your event on the map below, and share your story with us by tagging us on social media using the hashtag #PollinatorWeek.

 Download and Share the Logo

 We need YOU to help us spread the word about Pollinator Week!
 Download the official Pollinator Week Logo and share it with your friends and colleagues on Facebook, Instagram, and Twitter.
-The official Pollinator Week logo images can be downloaded in JPG format using the following links: ENGLISH and FRENCH.
-To download the images in PDF format, click on the button below.
+The official Pollinator Week logo images can be downloaded by clicking on the buttons below.

 Pollinator Week Map

-It's not too early to start thinking about your socially distant activity.
+It's not too early to start thinking about your Pollinator Week activities.
 Pollinators positively affect all our lives, supporting wildlife, healthy watershed and more - let's SAVE and CELEBRATE them!
 Activities can be more traditional events open to the public (plantings, walks, webinars) or private events in your backyard*.
 Join the celebration and connect virtually by adding your pollinator activity to the map below!

 *Private activities will not be made available for download in the events list.